AstraZeneca admits Covishield jab raises TTS risk. Should you be worried? - www.lokmattimes.com

 TTS causes people to have blood clots and a low blood platelet count.

-“Once this virus is genetically modified or engineered to match the SARS-CoV-2, a causative organism for Covid-19, this works on a spike protein.
-So, the vaccine is incorporated with the S spike protein genetic sequence,” said Dr. Ishwar, Secretary General People's Health Organisation-India, Mumbai.
+"Once this virus is genetically modified or engineered to match the SARS-CoV-2, a causative organism for Covid-19, this works on a spike protein.
+So, the vaccine is incorporated with the S spike protein genetic sequence," said Dr Gilada, Secretary General People's Health Organisation-India, Mumbai.

 Explaining the mechanism of potential TTS risk, he said that the vaccine is injected in the arm which is in the deltoid muscle.
 However, “sometimes instead of just getting into muscles, it also enters the bloodstream.
 Once it enters the bloodstream, the adenovirus in the vaccines acts like a magnet, with a special affinity to a type of protein in the blood called platelet factor 4 (PF4),” the doctor said.